-We have audited the accounts of The Illuminare Multi Academy Trust (the 'parent academy') and its subsidiaries (the 'group') which comprise the consolidated Statement of Financial Activities incorporating Income and Expenditure Account, the Consolidated and Academy Trust balance sheets, the Consolidated Statement of Cash Flows and the notes to the accounts, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice), the Charities SORP 2015 and the Academies Accounts Direction 2017 to 2018 issued by the Education & Skills Funding Agency.
+We have audited the accounts of The Illuminare Multi Academy Trust (the 'parent academy) and its subsidiaries (the 'group') for the year ended 31 August 2022 which comprise the Consolidated Statement of Financial Activities incorporating Income and Expenditure account, the Consolidated and Academy Trust balance sheets, the Consolidated Statement of Cash Flows and notes to the accounts, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice), the Charities SORP 2019 and the Academies Accounts Direction 2021 to 2022 issued by the Education and Skills Funding Agency.